SadraKian/PromptLand/README.md

 5. Start the project locally: `npm run dev`

 6. Deploy to Vercel (optional):
-- Create an account on [Vercel](https://vercel.com/).
+- Create an account on [Vercel](https://vercel.com/)( Next JS Dev Team )
-- Deploy your website for free.
+- You can Deploy your websites for free to the web!!

 For more information, consult the documentation for each technology.

----

 ## Additional Documentation